altmp/altv-docs-gta/articles/ped/appearance.md

 player.getHairHighlightColor();
 ```
+***
 ## Troubleshooting

-If you combine the client-side and server-side function to set appearance, sooner of later you will encounter error messages in your server console.
+If you combine the client-side and server-side function to set appearance, sooner or later you will encounter error messages in your server console.

 When it happens, you must track and remove the client-side functions where you set players appearance in order to remove those logs.